 Magnificent Basterd: Hans Landa is a possible example, as he gets personally involved in many of his Gestapo investigations and ultimately takes a huge risk for personal glory.
 He ALMOST gets away without a scratch (and what a scratch it is!).

 Zoller, when he finally snaps and shows that he doesn't take no for an answer.
-If he did not, Shoshanna shooting him in the back probably would've been too contemptible, even for a movie such as this one.
+If he did not, Shosanna shooting him in the back probably would've been too contemptible, even for a movie such as this one.
 However, some view him as just a man with a misguided crush.
-This interpretation is supported by Word of God: Daniel Bruhl describes his character as a straightforward Dogged Nice Guy: "He's sweet and he's handsome....
-He has to fight hard to get Shoshanna, and he does so throughout the film".
+This interpretation is supported by Word Of God: Daniel Bruhl describes his character as a straightforward Dogged Nice Guy: "He's sweet and he's handsome...
+He has to fight hard to get Shosanna, and he does so throughout the film".
 Quentin Tarantino adds: "Everything Zoller did that ended up fucking her up and putting her in this situation, he did with good intentions.
 His biggest crime was liking her".
 One could also add "and not accepting that she didn't like him back".
 In all his passiveness and decent manners, he was very much a coercive stalker from the start.

 Our introduction to Donnie is witnessing him mock, berate, and brutally beat to death an unarmed German prisoner of war on his knees who courageously refuses to betray his comrades.
 The sadistic war crimes committed by the Basterds cements their role as significantly more villainous than the average German soldier, despite being the protagonists of the film.
 You might consider that the beating was more a show to scare the last survivor into giving up information that they knew the officer wouldn't give them than sadism for its own sake (or in addition to sadism for its own sake more likely).